Passionate educators focused on improving the outcomes of students in

-A native of Ponce, Puerto Rico, she completed her BA at Harvard University and went on to finish a Masters Degree at Columbia University, Teachers College.
+A native of Ponce, Puerto Rico, Lorraine completed her BA at Harvard University.
+She went on to join Teach for America’s first cohort in 1990.
+Through her work in public schools in the city of Los Angeles, she became passionate about public education and its role in promoting equity within a society.
+After her two year commitment with TFA, Lorraine obtained Masters of Arts in Education at Columbia University, Teachers College, where she focused on the role of language in learning and second-language acquisition.
 She has worked in both private and public education settings and collaborated with universities and other non-profits in designing teacher and principal training programs.
 She has a strong sense of social responsibility and is a skilled strategist.

 Maria is an experienced administrator and teacher with a demonstrated history of working in the public and private sectors in Puerto Rico and the mainland.
 She has worked as Undersecretary of Academic Affairs in Puerto Rico, Charter School Office Director and has over 15 years of teaching experience in the public and private school sector.
 She holds an MS in Elementary Education and Teaching from the University of Miami and a BA in Business Administration also, from the University of Miami.
 She has experience in policy development, establishing systems and structures along with a comprehensive context of the landscape of education in Puerto Rico.

 Zaida is the Principal at the Juan Ponce de Leon High School in San Juan, Puerto Rico.